halodma/APEPM-pre-QM-geometric-bond-feasibility-screening/README.md

 # Please Note:
 This model and paper relies on AREECM notation, the code already comes with the digital AREECM dictionary, but for the "+1" rule seen here that applies to AREECM notation, for a better understanding of AREECM, the AREECM paper can be found here on chemrxiv: https://doi.org/10.26434/chemrxiv-2025-jq84z-v3

+# Why Industry Should Care

+High-throughput QM and DFT workflows often evaluate candidate structures that are geometrically incapable of bonding.
+These cases are typically identified only after electronic structure calculations have already been performed, resulting in unnecessary computational cost.

+APEPM provides a simple geometric check that can be applied before those methods.

+# What APEPM Provides

+Early identification of geometrically infeasible bonds based on electron cloud overlap

+Reduction of wasted QM / DFT calculations on impossible or highly strained structures

+Millisecond-scale evaluation, even for large systems

+Closed-form, non-iterative calculations with no convergence or numerical tuning

+Straightforward integration as a lightweight pre-screening step in existing workflows

+# Typical Use
+Candidate structure
+   ↓
+APEPM geometric screening
+   ↓
+QM / DFT / ML (applied to feasible geometries)

+# Summary

+APEPM is a fast, geometry-based screening and interpretive layer that helps identify infeasible bonding configurations early, providing structural context and reducing unnecessary downstream computation.